2017 Overton's 301: Second stage

-The race went back green on Lap 84, only for caution #5 to fly four laps later when Austin Dillon made contact with Ricky Stenhouse Jr. and spun out in Turn 4.
-Returning to green on Lap 93, it went green the remainder of the second stage that concluded on Lap 151, won by Busch.
-That brought out the sixth caution, though.
-Hamlin exited pit road with the race lead.
+The race resumed on Lap 84.
+A fifth caution occurred four laps later when Austin Dillon made contact with Ricky Stenhouse Jr. causing Dillon to spin out in Turn 4.

+Returning to green on Lap 93, it went green the remainder of the second stage that concluded on Lap 151, which Kyle Busch won.That brought out the sixth caution.
+Denny Hamlin exited pit road with the race lead.